 Pledges

-Does DHS send pledges to utility providers?
+Does OKDHS send pledges to utility providers?

-The Energy Assistance Contact Center staff does not send Winter Heating or Summer Cooling pledges to participant providers.
-Only during ECAP open enrollment period are pledges sent to participant providers that have no File Transfer Protocol (FTP) set up.
-The FTP providers receive a nightly authorization batch file through a data exchange drop-box.
-The Energy Assistance Contact Center staff will also send Life-Threatening pledges to participant providers.
-The clients must be advised that not all utility providers will note the pledge on cash-only/cash-advance/pre-paid utility account.
+Only during ECAP open enrollment period are pledges sent to participating suppliers that have no File Transfer Protocol (FTP) set up.
+The FTP suppliers receive a nightly authorization batch file through a data exchange drop-box.

 Primary Source